identiops/terraform-hcloud-k3s/README.md

   `terraform output`).
 - Node pools for managing cluster resources efficiently.
 Minimum cluster size is _one_ main node.
 Pools can be added, resized, and removed at any time.
+- Automatic use of placement groups for node pools to improve availability.
 - Automatic operating system updates with optional automatic reboots via [kured](https://kured.dev).
+- Deletion protection for all cloud resources.
 - Support for network policies via [Cilium](https://www.cilium.io/).
 - Hetzner Cloud Controller Manager for managing cloud resources from the within the cluster.